theoffricial/blog/apps/unicop/blog/2022-07-22-typescript-type-checking-faster-part-2-project-references/2022-07-22-typescript-type-checking-faster-part-2-project-references.md

 1. Enabling to run `tsc -b` from the root dir to transpile and type-check all codes.
 2. Enabling editor discover all projects.

-The [disableSourceOfProjectReferenceRedirectis][ts-disable-source-of-project-reference-redirect-option-link] important, so your editor's [TypeScript language service][ts-language-service-link] does not ignore the project references and and lose the performance gains you will put efforts to configure.
+The [disableSourceOfProjectReferenceRedirectis][ts-disable-source-of-project-reference-redirect-option-link] important, so your editor's [TypeScript language service][ts-language-service-link] does not ignore the project references and lose the performance gains you will put efforts to configure.
-Using this option are good for performance but also it means that you have to run the typescript compiler in [watch mode][ts-watch-mode]<sub><sup>[1]</sup></sub> in the background so your code's output<sub><sup>[2]</sup></sub> is always up to date.
+Using this option is good for performance but also it means that you have to run the typescript compiler in [watch mode][ts-watch-mode]<sub><sup>[1]</sup></sub> in the background so your code's output<sub><sup>[2]</sup></sub> is always up to date.

 <sub><sup>[1] - watch mode means - typescript's watching input files. </sup></sub>
 <sub><sup>[2] - Make sure you understand the difference between [dist files vs src file referencing](#dist-files-vs-src-files-referencing) </sup></sub>